smithy-lang/smithy/docs/source-2.0/guides/smithy-cli/cli_installation.rst

 and a sha256-checksum utility (``sha256sum``) installed on your system.
 We'll be using these to perform the verification.

-.. note:: This is only applicable to manual installations - Homebrew verifies
+.. note:: This is only applicable to manual installations - Homebrew and Scoop verify
     checksums before install.

 .. tab:: MacOS

-    Download the detached signature file (``.asc``) and the sha256-checksum file (``.sha256``) corresponding to the tarball (which you already downloaded) from the `Smithy GitHub releases`_.
+    Download the detached signature file (``.asc``) and the sha256-checksum file (``.sha256``) corresponding to the zip file (which you already downloaded) from the `Smithy GitHub releases`_.

     .. tab:: Manual (x86)